andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Along the way we'd discovered that there were individuals who had this scheduling task as their sole responsibility, and that there was frequently a great deal of intuition, insight, and discretion that they applied.
 This was beyond mere slot-filling.
 These people were applying a great deal of local knowledge, and awareness of many upstream feeding-factors about which they could only have learned through experience.

 NEAR ENEMIES: Think you know better than a Domain Expert.

-Thinking that all Domain Experts are the same and will all agree all the time.
+NEAR ENEMIES: Thinking that all Domain Experts are the same and will all agree all the time.

 ---

 ### Distill... the noise [GT]

+@andrewharmellaw - @gaythu-rajan, this is good, better than my example above.
+Do you want to collapse this slide and the one above?
+(I'm happy if either you or I then take it at presentation time.)

 Learning to recognise what is core to your domain, to your business context, to your aggregate is important.